Mahendra P. Lama: Education

 Prof. Lama completed his graduation from St Joseph's College, Darjeeling and did his Masters and Ph.D. from Jawaharlal Nehru University, New Delhi.
-Lama has worked and published on issues related to cooperation and integration in South Asia and on issues of trade, investment, migration, development, borderlands in the Himalayan Regions and China.
+Lama has worked and published on issues related to cooperation and integration in South and South East Asia and on issues of trade, investment and energy cooperation, borders and border lands, sustainable development, natural resource management, national security, migration, refugees and human security in South Asia, the Himalayan Regions and China.